 1. Compatibility with your fitness goals

-On the contrary, if you’re buying a machine just to have a light morning jog, you will do just fine with moderate speed and low incline levels.
+On the contrary, if you’re buying a machine for a light morning jog, choose moderate speed and low incline levels.
 Beginners should opt for Horizon T101, while those looking to quicken their cadence and train for a marathon should consider Sole TT8.
 Similarly, Sole F85 is the ideal fit for heavy runners.

 2. Foldable vs. Not foldable

-The biggest repercussion involved in buying a treadmill is the space it takes.
-Treadmills are generally on the bulkier side and therefore require considerable thought in decision-making.
+The most significant repercussion involved in buying a treadmill is the space it takes.
+Resilient treadmills are generally on the bulkier side and, therefore, require considerable thought in decision-making.
 If you have a home gym or a dedicated treadmill space, you can buy the bigger-sized treadmills without the need for so much as a second thought!

 3. Size